super-cache-money/make-runnable/README.md

 ### Remove the `--------make-runnable-output--------` frame from the printed output?

-You can pass in a custom option to `make-runnable` remove that, like this:
+You can pass in a custom option to `make-runnable` remove to that, like this:
 ```
 require('make-runnable/custom'){
     printOutputFrame: false